 timeTaken field is added to the associated event for each milestone.
 This field represents the time taken for an event to reach a milestone from the previous milestone, and therefore, the first milestone will not have this value.

 totalTime field is added to the associated event for each Business Journey definition.

-totalTime represents the end-to-end time for an event to cover all the milestones comprising the Business Journey.
+totalTime represents the time for an event to cover all the milestones comprising the Business Journey.
 It is the time an event takes to reach the last milestone from the first one.
-For some reason, if the first or the last milestone is missing,
+If the first or the last milestone is missing,

-totalTime will not be calculated for that event.
+totalTime is not calculated for that event.
 For example, if the loan application is rejected in the CreditCheck stage, the workflow never reaches the approval stage.
 In this case,

 totalTime is not determined.